The Latest: Kenyans line up at sunrise to vote

 6:30 a.m.

 Early voters went to the polls across the country at sunrise.
-Election officials say the polls will close at 6 p.m. local time (11 a.m.
-Eastern Time, 21:00GMT) Vote counting will start immediately and results are expected within 24 to 48 hours, although authorities have up to a week to deliver official, final results.
+Election officials say the polls will close at 5 p.m. local time (10 a.m.
+Eastern Time, 20:00GMT) Vote counting will start immediately and results are expected within 24 to 48 hours, although authorities have up to a week to deliver official, final results.

 6:15 a.m.